Would you like to attend an introductory course in mental health peer mentoring?

-Peer mentoring can often be a very rewarding and satisfying experience.
-While working with and helping others to develop their skills, you are developing your own talents and abilities at the same time.
+Peer mentoring can be a very rewarding and satisfying experience.
+While working with and helping others to develop their skills, you are developing your own abilities at the same time.
 Mentors often experience increased levels of empowerment, improved self-esteem, an increase in confidence and a renewed ability to cope with their own mental health.

-Mentors demonstrate empathy and respect whilst sharing hope and optimism which can have a profound positive effect on mentees.
+Mentors demonstrate empathy and respect whilst sharing hope and optimism which can have a profoundly positive effect on mentees.
 Mentors are living examples of how individuals can recover from mental illness or they can provide strategies for functioning well within society.

 The sense of accomplishment is huge when you help someone to achieve their goals, which is enhanced when you know first-hand how difficult their journey can be.

-I want the opportunity to give mentees a voice and draw from my own experiences”
+“I want the opportunity to give mentees a voice and draw from my own experiences”

-A Peer Mentor is someone who can:
+A peer mentor is someone who can:

-- Give support and advice from the perspective of having experienced similar issues
+- give support and advice from the perspective of having experienced similar issues

-- Tell you about their experience and give ideas about how to deal with specific situations
+- tell you about their experience and give ideas about how to deal with specific situations

-FREE taster session – 7 March 2019 1.00 – 3.00pm Come and join us to see if peer mentoring is right for you
+FREE taster session: 29 April 2019, 10.30am-12.30pm.
+Come and see if peer mentoring is right for you.